1. Overview

 5. Running the Tests

-In this penultimate section, we’ll see what the output from our tests looks like using our simple logging extension.
+In this penultimate section, we’ll examine the output from our tests using our simple logging extension.

 Now that we’ve defined our extension, we’ll first register it using the standard @ExtendWith annotation: